MystenLabs/sui/doc/move.md

 is used to uniquely identify a module in Move source code (e.g., to be able to use if from other modules).
 The package name is globally unique, but different packages can contain modules with the same name.

+For example, if you have package "P" that has been published, you cannot publish another package named "P".
+At the same time you can have module "P1::M1", "P2::M1", and "P1::M2" but not another, say, "P1::M1" in the system at the same time.

 TODO: Clarify this last sentence.
 How is the package name globally unique then?
 Or are you saying the aforementioned *combination* is